hwxing2357/reproduce/README.md

-Reproducing parts of results from NPCL: Neural Processes for Uncertainty-Aware Continual Learning (Jha et al. 2024) Codes are forked from https://github.com/srvCodes/NPCL
+Reproducing parts of results from NPCL: Neural Processes for Uncertainty-Aware Continual Learning (Jha et al. 2024)

+This repo is forked from https://github.com/srvCodes/NPCL

 To install dependencies, run
 ```